The Portuguese Mobilising Alliance that is committed to the production of renewable methanol and green hydrogen

 Objectives

-Develop a set of R&D projects to boost new technologies in the methanol industry's value chain
+Develop a set of R&D projects to drive new technologies in the methanol industry value chain.

 The process

-The process of renewable methanol production involves the use of sustainable carbon sources, such as carbon dioxide (CO₂) captured from the atmosphere, combined with green hydrogen produced from renewable electricity.
-This fossil-free methanol can be used as a clean fuel for industries and transportation, contributing to the reduction of greenhouse gas emissions and promoting a circular and sustainable economy.
+The renewable methanol production process involves the use of renewable gases, such as landfill biogas, promoting a circular and sustainable economy.
+The methanol produced can be used as a clean fuel for industry and transport, contributing to the reduction of greenhouse gas emissions.

 Impact